Pervaiz-14/E-commerce-RPA-Scraper/README.md

-E-commerce RPA Scraper and Google Sheets Uploader
+# E-commerce RPA Scraper and Google Sheets Uploader

-Overview
 This project scrapes product data from an e-commerce listing page using Selenium, enriches/normalizes prices via a currency conversion API, and uploads results to a Google Sheet using gspread.

 Setup